McStasMcXtrace/Schools/SOLEIL_March_2022/Day2_Thursday_March_10th/4_Sources/README.md

 Similarly, there is an interface with the [SIMPLEX](https://spectrax.org/simplex/index.html) and [GENESIS 1.3](http://genesis.web.psi.ch/index.html) codes for XFEL's.

-## Exercise: Use SRW-generated output to simulate a beamline.
+## Exercise: Use MCNP-generated output to simulate a beamline.

 We will now use a different utiltiy to drive a McXtrace-simulation: MCPL.